Anytime-valid, Bayes-assisted, Prediction-Powered Inference: Discussion

-The supplementary material is organised as follows. \cref{supp:background} gives additional background on strong laws and couplings, nonnegative martingales and the method of mixtures. \cref{supp:secondary_results} states secondary results and their proofs. \cref{supp:proof} presents the proofs of the main theorems and propositions. \cref{supp:asympcs_extensions} derives tighter convergence rates for the \AsympCS introduced in the main text, under stronger moment conditions. \cref{supp:multivariate} extends the results to the multivariate setting. \cref{supp:mean} gives specific expressions for the case of mean estimation. \cref{supp:experimental_details} details the experimental setup used in the main text. \cref{supp:addexp} presents further experiments.
-Finally, \cref{supp:extendedville} introduces a parameter-free, non-assisted, \AsympCS, and provides some additional comparisons.
+The supplementary material is organised as follows. \cref{supp:background} gives additional background on strong laws and couplings, and confidence sequences. \cref{supp:secondary_results} states secondary results and their proofs. \cref{supp:proof} presents the proofs of the main theorems and propositions. \cref{supp:multivariate} extends the results to the multivariate setting. \cref{supp:mean} gives specific expressions for the case of prediction-powered mean estimation. \cref{supp:experimental_details} details the experimental setup used in the main text. \cref{supp:addexp} presents further experiments.
+Finally, \cref{supp:extendedville} discusses a parameter-free, non-assisted, AsympCS, and provides some additional comparisons.

 For clarity, all sections, theorems, propositions, and lemmas in the supplementary material are prefixed with ``S" to distinguish them from those in the main text.